CoLorenzo/Randalf/README.md

-# You shall no password
+# You shall not password
 Randalf is a CLI tool to provision or regenerate secrets in `.env` files based on a YAML configuration.
 Don’t leave default passwords in your `.env` files — generate them randomly.